Leigh-Anne Pinnock: 2011–2022: Career beginnings and Little Mix

 Pinnock auditioned as a soloist for the eighth series of The X Factor in 2011.
 Her first audition was "Only Girl (In the World)" by Rihanna.
 After she failed the first bootcamp challenge, she was placed in a three-piece group named "Orion" alongside Jade Thirlwall.
 Orion performed a rendition of "Yeah" by Chris Brown.
 Perrie Edwards and Jesy Nelson both were in another group called "Faux Pas".
 Faux Pas performed a rendition of "Survivor" by Destiny's Child.
 Both groups, however, were eliminated.
 Later, the four were called back by the judges and formed into the four-piece group Rhythmix, and they progressed to judges' houses.
-They reached the live shows and was mentored by Tulisa Contostavlos.
+They reached the live shows and were mentored by Tulisa Contostavlos.
 On 28 October 2011, it was announced that the group name had changed to Little Mix.
 On 11 December 2011, Little Mix became the group to win the series.
 They became the first girl group to make it past week seven of the live shows, the first girl group to reach The X Factor final and the first and only girl group to win the show.